sonic-net/SONiC/doc/snmp/snmp-changes-to-support-ipv6.md

 When IPv4 response is sent, it goes out of fd 7 and IPv6 response goes out of fd 8.
 When IPv6 response is sent, it does not have the right SRC IP and it can lead to the issue described.

+If minigraph.xml is used, then SNMP_AGENT_ADDRESS_CONFIG will be configured with Loopback0 and Managment interface IP addresses.
 When snmpd listens on specific Loopback/Management IPs, snmpd binds to different sockets:
 ```
 trace: netsnmp_udpipv4base_transport_bind(): transports/snmpUDPIPv4BaseDomain.c, 207:
 netsnmp_udpbase: binding socket: 7 to UDP: [0.0.0.0]:0->[10.250.0.101]:161